Income

 Retirees more often plan to spend consistently—increasing with age

-3. Retirees retain their
+3. Retirees retain their accumulation mindset

 Retirees retain their accumulation mindset

-4. Retirees with pension income less likely to spend down.
-Because they don't need to.
+4. Retirees with pension income less likely to spend down, because they don't need to

 We found significant differences in spending and overall financial optimism between retirees with defined benefit pension income compared to those without such traditional pension benefits.
-Only 25% of retirees with pension income are likely to touch saved assets to cover expenses compared to 55% of non-pension retirees.

 Retirees with pension income less likely to spend down.
 Because they don't need to.

 Retired women report higher levels of financial worry and are more risk averse than retired men.
-For women, fears are well-founded, as they often live longer and typically enter retirement with lower asset balances.
+As a result, men are more apt than women to spend consistently throughout retirement (48% vs. 38%) and allocate their investments differently.

 Men and women approach finances in retirement differently, and mostly for good reason